mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 In other words, where is the peace?
 Where is the real relaxation?

 I went to the college two days ago to talk about relaxation. *[He laughs.]* Well, anyway, you have to research: what is real relaxation?
 What is real peace?
-Even if you understand like this – intellectually you understand pretty well; if I say so, again and again, if you listen to it like this, then you really understand it – but still, it’s pretty hard for us to get the peace and rest and relaxation.
+Even if intellectually you understand pretty well – if I say [it] again and again, if you listen to it like this, then you really understand it – but still, it’s pretty hard for us to get the peace and rest and relaxation.
 Where is it?

 This is our practice, every day.
 When you stand up, there is peace, real relaxation there.
-When you wash your face, there is rest, perfect rest, perfect peace, perfect harmony, relaxation there.
+When you wash your face, there is perfect rest, perfect peace, perfect harmony, relaxation there.
 And then, you can really assert yourself, appreciate yourself.
 From this situation, you can really feel gratitude.

 Otherwise, it’s very difficult to find the relaxation.
 Even though you try to have relaxation through exercise, and jogging, and from the diet, et cetera, still you don’t have real rest or real peace, real harmony, relaxation.